transpiling/destructuring-into-object/README.md

 ## Problem

-ES6 destructuring syntax isn't very useful, especially for assigning to properties of other object:
+ES6 destructuring syntax isn't very readable and useful, especially for assigning to properties of existing object:
 ```js
 	// ES6
 	({